 Head across the mezzanine-style corridor to the mezzanine space.
 With two reclining chair beds, this space is perfect for relaxing with a book and admiring the farmyard and countryside views, or alternatively they can be converted into beds, creating a sleeping space for two guests.
 There are also two small tables and lamps.

-A large bedroom that can sleep up to 4 guests, featuring a double bed and bunk beds.
+A large bedroom that can sleep up to 4 guests, featuring a double bed and 2 small single beds.
 Sleekly furnished with exposed stone walls and beams, two wardrobes, an ornate full-length mirror and two dressing tables.

 En-Suite Shower Room